Azure/azure-signalr/docs/tsg.md

     var hubConnection = hubConnectionBuilder.build();
     ```

     The above code means the client first sends negotiation request to ASRS together with *access_token1*, then it connects ASRS with another access token *access_token2*.
-That is why the 404 error occurs.
+That is why 404 error occurs.

     The recommended way is to setup a negotiation web app to generate the access token and service url.
 Please refer to the sample of [build negotiation server](https://github.com/aspnet/AzureSignalR-samples/tree/master/samples/Management/NegotiationServer).
 The code is simple and correct: